-GEAR - A great adult beginner's fly rod for this area, that can be used in rivers, streams, and ponds, would be a 9 foot, 5 or 6 weight rod.
-For very young children (ages 6 - 11) an 8 foot, 5 weight rod is a good choice.
-Beginning about age 12, an 8 1/2 foot rod is recommended.
+GEAR - A great adult beginner's fly rod for this area, that can be used in rivers, streams, and ponds, would be a 9 foot, 5 or 6 weight rod like the Echo Lift.
+For very young children (ages 6 - 11) an 8 foot, 4 or 5 weight rod is a good choice.
+Beginning about age 12, an 8 1/2 foot rod can usually be easily handled.
 For all beginners, a "weight forward floating fly line" is the best, most versatile choice.

 At the end of the line, the most common leader is a 9'.
 We usually suggest folks start with a 4X, but the "X" you buy depends on the size flies you fish.
 We'll help you out with that at the store.
 Once you cut off too many flies, you need to tie on "tippet" which, like the leader, should match the size fly you are using.

 For beginners, we like to keep things simple.
 Add a few flies and a pair of nippers (like fingernail clippers) and you are ready to head to the water.

 That being said, once an angler has experience, there are many options.
 We have dozens of customers who love shorter rods (6 - 7 1/2 foot) that are 2, 3, or 4 weight - especially for exploring small streams.
 On the other hand, those who love nymph fishing often choose a 10 foot rod in a 4 or 5 weight.
 Those who troll flies on the lakes use 6 - 8 weight rods.
 If you like to troll, you have to check out our collections of tandem trolling streamers and #2 8xl streamers.